ruben-sa-brito/cpf_utils/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+##
-obs: essa gem nao esta publicada, é meramente um modelo para estudo.
+obs: esta gem é meramente um modelo para estudo.